 For issued or modified warrants that meet all of the criteria for equity classification, the warrants are required to be recorded as a component of additional paid-in capital at the time of issuance.
 For issued or modified warrants that do not meet all the criteria for equity classification, the warrants are required to be recorded at their initial fair value on the date of issuance, and each balance sheet date thereafter.
-The liabilities are subject to re-measurement at each balance sheet date until exercised and changes.
-Changes in the estimated fair value of the warrants are recognized in the statements of operations.
-The fair value of the Private Placement Warrants and Public Warrants were initially and subsequently measured using a Binomial Lattice Model (see Note 9).
+Changes in the estimated fair value of the warrants are recognized as a non-cash gain or loss on the statements of operations.